What Are The Two Main Types Of Nucleic Acids

 DNA's Role in Inheritance and Replication

 DNA's primary function is to store genetic information and ensure its accurate transmission to subsequent generations.
+That's why during replication, the double helix unwinds, and each strand serves as a template for synthesizing a new complementary strand.
 This process relies on DNA replication, a remarkable feat of molecular engineering.
-During replication, the double helix unwinds, and each strand serves as a template for synthesizing a new complementary strand.
 This results in two identical DNA molecules, each containing one original strand and one newly synthesized strand.

-DNA also plays a crucial role in inheritance.
+DNA also is key here in inheritance.
 During sexual reproduction, DNA from both parents is combined to create offspring with a unique combination of genetic traits.
 This ensures genetic diversity and allows populations to adapt to changing environments.

 RNA's Diverse Roles in Gene Expression